adobe/da-collab/README.md

 To access da-collab and da-admin running on stage, open this URL in a browser: http://localhost:3000/?da-admin=stage&da-collab=stage

 #### Notes
-1. When passing in `?da-collab=local&da-collab=local` each service will set a localStorage value and will not clear until you use `?name-of-service=reset`.
+1. When passing in `?da-collab=local&da-admin=local` each service will set a localStorage value and will not clear until you use `?name-of-service=reset`.
 It is recommended to use an incognito browser window to ensure you don't forget about this setting.

+## Additional details
+### Recommendations
+1. We recommend running `npm run lint` for linting.

+## Dev Notes

+### Handling diffs

+There are two types of diff content, deleted and added.
+Content is normally marked by `da-diff-deleted` or `da-diff-added` attributes on elements.
+However for the special case of block groups, deleted content will be wrapped in a `da-diff-deleted` element that contains the block group.
+The `da-diff-added` element is never used.